Skip to main content

 Fort Collins Utilities monitors emerging contaminants in our source drinking water supplies as a member and funder in the Northern Colorado Compounds of Emerging Concern Program.
 This is a collaborative monitoring program initiated by Northern Water in 2009 that monitors more than 150 contaminants in source water supplies.
 Fort Collins Utilities' Source Watershed Program has been involved since inception and helps fund monitoring efforts, along with numerous other entities.

-Approximately 6,000 utilities nationwide monitored unregulated contaminants for a year to help the EPA determine the occurrence of these contaminants in drinking water and whether they need to be regulated in the future.
+Water providers nationwide, including Fort Collins Utilities, test for unregulated contaminants to help the EPA determine their occurrence in drinking water and whether they need to be regulated in the future.

 Did You Know?